 Here the interviewer has a clear idea about the questions he will be asking but once the question is asked, he allows the conversation to flow and is more of a listener.
 This interview takes time and more of a friendly approach of the interviewer towards the interviewee.

 Example: For executive posts.

 4. Stress interview:

-Very rare, but such interviews are conducted to see how the candidate will be able to react in stress situations and to assess if he will be able to handle crisis at his job.
+Very rare, but such interviews are conducted to see how the candidate will be able to react in stressful situations and to assess if he will be able to handle the crisis at his job.

 - Completely ignore the candidate by maybe, making a phone call in the middle of the interview.